On the properties of Northcott and Narkiewicz for elliptic curves: Acknowledgement

 \section{Acknowledgement}

-The authors are grateful to Igor Shparlinski and Joseph Silverman for helpful discussions.
-For the research, the first author was supported by the Australian Research Council Grant DP180100201 and by NSERC, and the second author was partly supported by the Australian Research Council Grant DE190100888.
+The authors would like to thank the referee for his/her careful reading and valuable comments.
+The authors are grateful to Igor Shparlinski and Joseph Silverman for helpful discussions, and thank Lukas Pottmeyer for valuable comments (especially for Example~\ref{exam:pres}).
+For the research, the first author was supported by the Australian Research Council Grant DP180100201, by NSERC, and by the Max Planck Institute for Mathematics.
+The second author was supported by the Australian Research Council Grant DE190100888 and by the Natural Science Foundation of Guangdong Province.